 The Company's financial instruments comprise its portfolio, including derivative instruments, cash balances, debtors and creditors that arise directly from its operations, such as sales and purchases awaiting settlement, accrued income and the loan facility.
-The financial risk management and policies arising from its financial instruments are disclosed in note 14 to the Financial Statements on page 84.
+The financial risk management and policies arising from its financial instruments are disclosed in note 14 to the financial statements beginning on page 87.